climbing fashion

 Pullover, $950, by Loewe / Pants, $290, by Stone Island / Shoes, $170, by La Sportiva

 Is the advertising working for you?
-Will you be buying any of the products for climbing?
-I don’t know about you, but that orange pant is really nice…
+Will you be buying any of these products for climbing?
+I don’t know about you, but those orange pants on Alex do look really nice…

 Related Articles